Van signwriting - is it worth it?

 Will signwriting save me money on my van insurance?

-In a survey conducted by ECIS in 2015, it was found that 40% of business owners chose to keep their vans free of branding, with 25% of those citing fear of equipment theft as the reason for doing so.
+In a 2015 survey from ECIS, it was found that 40% of business owners chose to keep their vans free of branding, with 25% of those citing fear of equipment theft as the reason for doing so.

 Matt Tozer, commercial director of van insurance experts Vast Visibility, says: “Typically, having a van signwritten will give a discount with some insurers.